adrianSRoman/adriansroman/README.md

 ## Hello!
 I'm Adrian S Roman 🤙🏼

-- 🏎 I’m currently working as an Audio Software Engineer.
+- I’m an Audio Software Engineer.
-- ♾️ My background is in Applied Mathematics and Computer Science.
+- My background is in Applied Mathematics and Computer Science.
-- 🌱 During my free time, I enjoy learning and working on AI projects applied to Audio and Signal Processing.
+- I enjoy learning and working on AI projects applied to Audio and Signal Processing.

 ## _Languages_